Mirdif: Sports and Recreation

-There is underground parking connected to Uptown Mirdif, which is divided between tenants and visitors.
-The centre also has a Fitness First gym, and a food court.

-Some leading retailers in Uptown Mirdif include Adidas, and Spinneys.

 Property developments

 Uptown Mirdif

 Uptown Mirdif is a property project developed by Union Properties.
 The project's design is inspired by an ancient spa town.
 The project features over 2000 villas and flats, play areas and recreation facilities, a health care center and a primary school.
 The entire community is gated, and hence cut off from the rest of Mirdif.

 Shorooq Community

 Shorooq Community, situated along Algeria street, is a housing development that consists primarily of 3-4 bedroom villas.
 The property includes a community club house and is located adjacent to Mushrif Park.
 Shorooq covers an area of 8000000 sqft.
 The community features 668 villas, including 236 two-bedroom villas up to 1,961 sq ft., 252 three-bedroom villas up to 3561 sqft and 180 four-bedroom villas as large as 4098 sqft.

+Mirdif Hills

+Mirdif Hills is a mixed-use upmarket and premium residential and commercial development located in the Mirdif area of Dubai, United Arab Emirates.
+Developed by Dubai Investments Real Estate Company (DIRC), it is the first freehold development in Mirdif, situated adjacent to Mushrif Park and near Dubai International Airport.

+The project spans approximately 1 million square metres of land area and includes over 1,500 residential units consisting of studios, one-, two-, and three-bedroom apartments, as well as duplexes.
+In addition to residential spaces, the development features retail outlets, office spaces, a medical centre, and hospitality facilities.
+It includes the four-star Millennium Place Hotel, offering 116 rooms and 128 serviced apartments.

+Mirdif Hills is organized into three main clusters: